R-9 Desna: NATO reporting name

 SS-8 Sasin is a NATO reporting name that was mistakenly applied to two different Soviet missile systems.
 The designation was accidentally applied to the R-26 when an example of that missile was revealed in a parade.
 However, the R-26 program had already been cancelled and no new designation was given by NATO for the R-26 once the error was discovered.

 1963 fire

 On October 24, 1963, an R-9 missile was being prepared for launch in a silo from Site 70 at Baikonur Cosmodrome.
 The 11-man launch crew did not realize that an oxygen leak from the missile's fuel system had raised the partial oxygen pressure to 32% (the maximum allowed was 21%).
-The crew was descending to the eighth level in a lift when a spark from an electrical panel started a fire in the nearly pure oxygen atmosphere, killing seven and destroying the silo.
+The crew was descending to the eighth level in a lift when a spark from an electrical panel started a fire in the oxygen-enriched atmosphere, killing seven and destroying the silo.
 The disaster occurred exactly three years after the Nedelin disaster.
 October 24 became known as Baikonur's "Black Day", and to this day no launches are attempted on that date.